Aditya-1020/sudoku_solver/readme.md

 3. if yes move to next step
 4. if no backtack (undo the choice) try next option

-applying this to our sudoku with empy squares at places
+applying this to our sudoku with empy squares at places (solver.c)
 - Enter cell
     - if empty cell
         - place digits from 1->9 one by one